Jerick McKinnon: Senior season (2013)

-As a senior in 2013, McKinnon's final year, he was Georgia Southern's leading rusher with his second consecutive 1,000-yard rushing season with 1,050 yards (6.5 avg) and 12 rushing touchdowns, as well as four passing scores.
-He was selected for the initial watch list for the Walter Payton Award by The Sports Network and was named team MVP for the second straight year after earning the honors for the first time as a junior at the team's annual banquet.
+As a senior in 2013, McKinnon was Georgia Southern's leading rusher with his second consecutive 1,000-yard rushing season with 1,050 yards (6.5 avg) and 12 rushing touchdowns, as well as four passing scores.
+McKinnon was selected for the initial watch list for the Walter Payton Award by The Sports Network and was named team MVP for the second straight year after earning the honors for the first time as a junior at the team's annual banquet.
 On November 23, he rushed for 125 yards on nine carries for a 13.9 average and scored the game-winning touchdown against Florida, which was Georgia Southern's first win ever over a BCS team.
-He had a season-long run with a rush of 66 yards against the Gators, which was the longest recorded against the Gators in 2013.
-In week 1 against Savannah State, he scored the first touchdown of the Eagles' 2013 season with a 66-yard run and threw for a touchdown with an eight-yard toss to Devin Scott against the Tigers, finishing the game with 107 rushing yards and 2 passes completed.
-He tied a career-best with two passing touchdowns against St. Francis, hitting Kentrellis Showers for a 35-yard touchdown pass and a season-long 50-yard score to Montay Crockett.
-He eclipsed the 3,000-yard rushing mark with 114 yards against Wofford with six double-digit carries and added two touchdowns in that game.
+McKinnon had a season-long run with a rush of 66 yards against the Gators, which was the longest recorded against the Gators in 2013.
+Against Savannah State, he scored the first touchdown of the Eagles' 2013 season with a 66-yard run and threw for a touchdown with an eight-yard toss to Devin Scott against the Tigers, finishing the game with 107 rushing yards and two passes completed.
+McKinnon tied a career-best with two passing touchdowns against St. Francis, hitting Kentrellis Showers for a 35-yard touchdown pass and a season-long 50-yard score to Montay Crockett.
+McKinnon eclipsed the 3,000-yard rushing mark with 114 yards against Wofford with six double-digit carries and added two touchdowns in that game.
 Against The Citadel, he had two rushing touchdowns and 198 yards on the ground, and also picked up a reception and threw for the two-point conversion against the Bulldogs in that win.
-He directed the Eagles offense to majority of the 576 rushing yards and 10 touchdowns in the season opener as the highest single-game totals in NCAA Division I in 2013.
+McKinnon directed the Eagles offense to majority of the 576 rushing yards and 10 touchdowns in the season opener as the highest single-game totals in NCAA Division I in 2013.
 McKinnon was involved in 12 of the Eagles' longest plays of 2013, including the top three (two rushes of 66 yards, one 63-yard touchdown rush) and scored the first touchdown in six of the 10 games in which he played.
-He was honored as the Iron Works Dedication Award winner for the third time and second-straight year.
-Following his senior season, he was invited to the prestigious Reese's Senior Bowl.
+McKinnon was honored as the Iron Works Dedication Award winner for the third time and second-straight year.
+Following his senior season, McKinnon was invited to the prestigious Reese's Senior Bowl.